hw2814/dust-SED-pymc3/readme.md

 - ### PACS (Cortese)
 323 galaxies from the Herschel Reference Survey (HRS) in Cortese 2014 [6].
 The HRS is a volume limited (15Mpc ≤ D ≤ 25Mpc) K-band selected sample.
 These sources and Cortese's results are used to validate our method.

+## Usage
+First, try running `notebooks/model_convergence` to check that the model runs on your machine.
+All results were produced with the package versions in `requirements.txt` on python 3.7 and with the default parameters set in `mcmc.create_args`.
+To fit the model to the full dataset, run `python mcmc.py` (see `mcmc.create_args` for command line options for changing the model parameters).

+## Notebooks
+TODO

 ## References
 [1] [Dupac, X., Bernard, J.P., Boudet, N., Giard, M., Lamarre, J.M., Mény, C., Pajot, F., Ristorcelli, I., Serra, G.,